A WordPress theme should only contain that which relates to the look and feel of the site. Any core functionality

 A good rule-of-thumb is that anything a user would expect to keep after changing themes belongs in a plugin.
-This includes custom post types, taxonomies, metaboxes, shortcodes, and customizations to other plugins (like my Display Posts Shortcode snippets).
+This includes custom post types, taxonomies, custom metaboxes, shortcodes, and customizations to other plugins (like my Display Posts Shortcode snippets).

 For specific functionality that’s reusable and/or the client might want to selectively disable, it’s best to build as its own plugin, like BE Events Calendar.